Akshat4112/chip/README.md

 ### Chip

-Chip is an machine learning library with most of the basic algorithm implementations.
+Chip is an machine learning library with classical machine learning algorithm implementations.
+It uses concepts of XAI to give model explainations by itself.